sohana-k-marmeto/component-builders/README.md

 ## Getting Started

 To start using the components, you can open the `index.html` file in your browser.
 It will link you to each component's page where you can explore individual usage and styling guidelines.
+All the base CSS for elements like wrappers,root variables are written in `style.css` and the component specific CSS is written in the respective CSS files.

 ## Folder Structure